-Since he was a kid, programmer and audiovisual artist Tarik Barri knew what he loved: telling computers what to do.
-Barely aware that programming was going to firmly shape his career, he started by creating basic code to generate sounds and visuals.
+Since he was a kid, programmer and audiovisual artist, Tarik Barri knew what he loved: telling computers what to do.
+Barely aware that programming was going to shape his career firmly, he started by creating basic code to generate sounds and visuals.
 Leaving his studies in Psychology, Barri embarked upon a degree in Music and Technology.
 He then began to use his coding skills to make music and visuals that would fit the tunes, exploring ways to connect the senses of hearing and seeing.

 An impressive integration of all these skills is his latest and ongoing project, a software called Versum, which serves as an innovative tool to create and perform 3D audiovisual compositions.
 In Versum, a camera moves through space and past objects that can be both seen and heard.
 A three-dimensional virtual world is created, where the recordings are transformed into melodies and compositional arrangements.
-By traveling in the space, the audience can watch and listen to the universe he is building in real time.
+By travelling in space, the audience can watch and listen to the universe he is building in real-time.

 In his latest project, a collaboration with Persian composer and sound artist Ata Ebtekar, aka Sote, specially commissioned by CTM festival for its 2017 edition, traditional Persian acoustic instruments are merged with electronic structures.
 This experimental assembly, Sacred Horror in Design, is an artistic fusion that might give rise to a new form of culture.

 Barri’s pieces point to a powerful, apocalyptic aesthetic, the fruit of his programming skills, logical thinking and emotions.
 As many think of him as a master of audiovisual performance, we think everyone should experience his work at least once in their life.

 Your work is focused on the interaction of sound, visuals, and programming; for those that are not familiar with your work, could you tell us a little bit about the intellectual process behind it?